How to Get a Shopify Chargeback With Minimum Hassle?

 DoNotPay can help you with much more than just dealing with chargebacks.
 We can help you deal with subscription cancelations, fighting parking tickets, and fight big corporations in small claims court.
-Make sure you check out our services in your web browser or download the iOS app.
+Make sure you check out our services in your web browser.
 We can help you save money and time by handling your grievances for you!

 One of our most sought after services is the Virtual Credit Card.
 This card can be used to apply for free online trials without being charged for the whole month after the trial ends.
 In case you want to sue a big corporation, we can help there as well.
 We will collect evidence for you, compose demand letters, fill in the court forms, and more.
 DoNotPay will provide you with all the necessary forms for filing a lawsuit, and we will even help you fill them out!
 If you are not sure on how to handle harassment or stalking, you can always turn to us!

 Here is what we can assist you with:

 - Fighting speeding tickets

 - Getting refunds for delayed or canceled flights